zhaofengli/iwork8/README.md

 ACPI brightness adjustment is not supported.
 You can manually "adjust" the backlight with `xrandr --output DSI1 --brightness [a value from .1 to 1]`.
 However, it's not possible to complete turn off the display, even if you set the brightness all the way down to 0.

 ### Battery status
 The device uses AXP288 as its PMIC.
-For some reason, the `axp288_fuel_gauge` driver isn't working (compile your own kernel with if you think you have better luck).
+For some reason, the `axp288_fuel_gauge` driver isn't working (compile your own kernel if you think you have better luck).
 You can, however, get the battery reading using `i2cget`, and feed it into the `test_power` module.
 I've made a script (`scripts/battery.sh`) to do that periodically.

 Related thread: https://bugzilla.kernel.org/show_bug.cgi?id=88471

 ### Sound
 Still working to make it work.
-I've attahced the ELF firmware included in the Android image in `firmware` (no longer works with upstream drivers).
+I've attached the ELF firmware included in the Android image in `firmware` (no longer works with upstream drivers).

 Related thread: http://thread.gmane.org/gmane.linux.alsa.devel/134554